cgullickson/cgullickson.github.io/_posts/2018-03-27-react_redux_portfolio_project_-_adventure_tracker.markdown

 It is a single page application, created using a Rails API on the back-end for data persistence and a React/Redux front-end.
 It uses Redux's thunk middleware to handle asynchronous actions, and react-router to handle the routing and navigation.
 I also added some styling to the application using bootstrap and semantic-ui-react.

-The application has three container components, the Adventures.js index page, the AdventureShow.js show page, and the AdventureForm.js form page.
+The application has three container components: the Adventures.js index page, the AdventureShow.js show page, and the AdventureForm.js form page.
 These are considered container components because they are aware of Redux.
-Adventure Tracker also has a some static components that are not aware of Redux, such as the Home page, About page, Contact page, Navbar, and the Adventure Card component.
+Adventure Tracker also has 5 stateless components that are not aware of Redux, including the Home page, About page, Contact page, Navbar, and the Adventure Card component.

 --